 Veterinary Technician Supervisor: Kim Andrews, CVT

 Kim began at GMVH in 2014 when the hospital first opened.
-She is a certified veterinary technician with 30 years of experience in the field, over 10 years of experience working in emergency and critical care medicine and a member of the PVMA.
+She is a certified veterinary technician with 30 years of experience in the field, over 10 years of experience working in emergency and critical care medicine.
+She is certified in Recover Initiative Basic and Advanced Life support.
 She has a life long love for animals that evolved into a career, where she feels very fortunate to have the opportunity to help educate the community and care for animals every day.
-She has a special interest in the area of anesthesia.
-At home her fur babies include two dogs, two cats and a tortoise, that she enjoys.
-In her spare time she loves having fun with her children and family, gardening and loves all holidays.
+She has a special interest in the areas of anesthesia and analgesia.
+At home her fur babies include two dogs, two cats and a tortoise.
+In her spare time she loves having fun with her children, gardening and loves all holidays.
 Kim also very much enjoys being Mrs. Claus for our yearly pet photos with Santa.